Sydnee Andrews: Biography

 Andrews was born and raised in Gisborne, New Zealand and started judo at the age of 5.
 In 2022 she won a bronze medal at the Prague Open, and placed fifth at the Tunis Open.
+Andrews represented New Zealand at the 2022 Commonwealth Games.

-Andrews has been selected to represent New Zealand at the 2022 Commonwealth Games.
+She has been chosen to represent New Zealand at the 2024 Olympic Games in Paris.

-Andrews moved to the United Kingdom, and is based at the Camberly Judo Club.
+Andrews moved to the United Kingdom, and is based at the Camberley Judo Club.